matejavulic/Ebank-Web-App/README.md

    - TypeScript controller

-  TypeScript controller's task is to store all variables relevant for component HTML part as far as functions to make calls for service controllers (service controllers are TypeScript modules wich initiate API server calls).
+  TypeScript controller's task is to store all variables relevant for component HTML part as far as functions to make calls for service controllers (service controllers are TypeScript modules which initiate API server calls).
 - **Services**
   - Authentication service
   - Dashboard service